ktorio/ktor-documentation/topics/creating_interactive_website.md

 <excerpt>Learn how to create an interactive website using HTML templating engines like FreeMarker.</excerpt>

-In this series of tutorials, we'll show you how to create a website in Ktor:
+In this series of tutorials, we'll show you how to create a simple blog application in Ktor:
 - In the first tutorial, we showed how to host [static content](creating_static_website.md) like images and HTML pages.
-- In this tutorial, we'll make our website interactive and create a simple blog application using the [FreeMarker](https://freemarker.apache.org/) template engine.
+- In this tutorial, we'll make our application interactive using the [FreeMarker](https://freemarker.apache.org/) template engine.
 - Finally, we'll [add persistence](interactive_website_add_persistence.md) to our website using the Exposed framework.

-Before starting this tutorial, create a static website as described in [](creating_static_website.md).

 ## Adjust FreeMarker configuration {id="freemarker_config"}